 My other research interest is the anthropology of food.
 I was involved in an ethnographic research analyzing the connection between food, memories, and placemaking among Filipino immigrants in Edmonton.
 It endeavours to answer the following questions: (1) How do members of the Filipino community strategically decide on the presentation and marketing of their food/cuisine to both Filipino and non-Filipino audience? and (2) How do Filipinos in Edmonton define Filipino-ness through food, eating, and placemaking?
 Until recently, I was a PhD student with the above-mentioned SSHRC-funded research project and dissertation, supervised by Dr. Helen Vallianatos.
 I left the program in May 2023.

 I teach anthropology courses at the following institutions: NorQuest College (Introduction to Anthropology), the University of the Philippines Baguio (General Anthropology; Human Evolution), MacEwan University (Gender, Age and Culture), and Portage College (Race and Racism in the Modern World).
 Outside research, I work full-time in Professional Development, Communications, Web Management, and Digital and Social Media in higher education.
-I am currently based in Toronto.
+I split my time between Edmonton and Toronto.